 Five minutes after every administration of heparin the ACT is measured.
 If the ACT is 200 seconds or longer, the next ACT measurement is performed every 30 minutes, until the end of the procedure or until new heparin administration is required (because of ACT < 200 seconds).
 After each new dose of heparin, an ACT measurement is performed after 5 minutes and the above-described protocol of ACT measurements will be repeated.
 In case of near completion of the final anastomosis and re-establishment of arterial flow the attending vascular surgeon can decide not to give extra heparin despite an ACT below 200.
-After re-establishing blood flow and removing all clamps, the ACT is measured.
-Depending on that ACT value near the end of surgery, protamine is given to neutralize the effect of heparin.

-If the ACT at closure is between 200 and 250 seconds, 25 mg protamine should be administered.
-If the ACT is higher than 250 seconds, 50 mg protamine should be administered.
-If the ACT is between 180 and 200 seconds, 10 mg protamine should be administered.
+After re-establishing blood flow and removing all clamps, the ACT is measured to ensure cessation of the actions of the interventional drug (heparin).
+Depending on that ACT value near the end of surgery, protamine can be given to neutralize the effect of heparin.
+If the ACT at closure is between 200 and 250 seconds, 2500 IU protamine should be administered.
+If the ACT is higher than 250 seconds, 5000 IU protamine should be administered.
+If the ACT is between 180 and 200 seconds, 1000 IU protamine should be administered.
 Five minutes after the administration of protamine, the ACT is measured.
 The ACT should preferably be below 180 seconds.
 If the ACT is still more than 200 seconds, protamine should be administered again.
-When an additional dose of protamine is required, ACT measurement is performed 5 minutes after that administration.
+When an additional dose of protamine is required, according to the above depicted protocol, ACT measurement is performed 5 minutes after that administration.